Just like emergency planning for your family, it’s also important to have an emergency plan in place for your pet.

 Make Reuniting Easier with a Microchip

 When preparing for an emergency, consider getting your pet microchipped.
 On the off chance that you become separated from your pet, a microchip could help an animal rescue team reunite you with your companion.
-The most important part about getting your pet microchipped is to make sure the information associated with your pet’s microchip is up to date.
+The most important part about getting your pet microchipped is to make sure the microchip registration information associated with your pet’s microchip is up to date.

 After you’ve prepared your pet disaster kit, the next step is planning your evacuation plan.
 Where do you go if you must evacuate?
 What resources are available for you and your pet?
 Unfortunately, most American Red Cross shelters cannot accept pets because of health and safety concerns.
 However, service animals that assist people with disabilities are allowed in Red Cross shelters.